 Your customers are your top priority — and meeting their needs is essential to your ongoing success.
 But while spring thaw restrictions can throw a wrench in your logistics, there are a few things you can do to reduce your headaches and ensure you meet customer needs:

-- Plan for lengthier shipment times and extra costs: When spring thaw season arrives, recognize that getting your shipments to their destination may mean waiting a few additional weeks, changing up your route or taking on additional per-mile costs.
+- Plan for lengthier shipment times and extra costs: When spring thaw season arrives, recognize that getting your shipments to their destination may mean waiting a while or changing up your route.

 Keep Protecting Your Freight

-Like other weather-based restrictions and measures, spring thaw could be out of your control, unless you rely on industry experts.
-By taking the time to understand how frost restrictions impact your shipments, you’ll be better prepared to make informed decisions about your shipping and logistics efforts.
+Like other weather-based restrictions and measures, spring thaw could be out of your control.
+By taking the time to understand how frost restrictions impact shipping, you’ll be better prepared to make informed decisions about efforts.